iulspop/umlify/README.md

 2. Run ruby_to_um
     * To create diagram for a whole project: `ruby_to_uml lib/`
-    * To create diagram for one file: `ruby_to_uml lib/thing.rb` ()
+    * To create diagram for one file: `ruby_to_uml lib/thing.rb`
-    * Optionally, you can pass in the '-s' option to for ruby_to_uml to guess the types of the associations
+    * Optionally, you can pass in the '-s' option to ruby_to_uml for it decuce associations between classes

 3. Open uml.svg with any browser